Friday, November 21, 2025

 Ronan sat still for a moment, absorbing that.
 “Is he still—”

 “Dead,” I said bluntly.
-“He committed suicide at in a psych ward in a high notch prison about a week or so ago.”
+“He committed suicide at in a psych ward in a high security prison about a week or so ago.”

 He exhaled slowly.
 “You’ve been carrying all of that alone?”